Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Implementation and Evaluation

 In this subsection, we evaluate our proposed scheme on CelebA dataset \cite{CelebA}.
 This is a large-scale face attributes dataset with more than 200k images of celebrities with 40 attribute annotations.
 For the following experiments, we consider the non-colluding scenario, in which eavesdroppers are interested in \emph{different secrets} $S_i \in \mathcal{S}_i$, while we assume $|S_i| = 4$ for all eavesdroppers.
 Details of the privatized attributes for each eavesdropper $i\in [M]$ are provided in Table \ref{appendix-celebA}.

 Fig. \ref{fig:celebA_PUT} demonstrates the privacy-utility trade-off over CelebA dataset with SNR $\Gamma_{E} =25$dB.
 Since the eavesdroppers are interested in different secrets, the results are plotted for each individual eavesdropper $i \in [6]$.
-The figure is obtained by changing the hyperparameter $w \in \{0, 10, 50, 100\}$, which shapes the secrecy funnel within our framework in \eqref{eq:P-DL-CE}.
-In this figure, the extreme case of $w=100$ has the minimum leakage, i.e., the maximum CE, $H \left(q_{\Theta_{E,i}}({s_i|z_i}),{{\bm \varepsilon}_s}_i\right)$, while having the minimum utility (reflected by the PSNR metric in this experiment).
+The figure is obtained by changing the hyperparameter $w \in \{0, 10, 50, 100\}$.
+In this figure, the extreme case of $w=100$ has the minimum leakage while having the minimum utility (measured by the PSNR in this experiment).
 This is because larger $w$ implies that DNN encoder-decoder pair gives more importance to the secrecy criteria in \eqref{eq:P-DL-CE}--\eqref{eq:L_AB-LE}.
 However, as we gradually decrease $w$, higher PSNRs can be achieved with a slight increase in the information leakage.
 The figure also implies that for the baseline of no security design, i.e., $w=0$, the information leakage increases by about $30 \%$, which highlights the importance of designing a secure neural encoding-decoding pair.

+\emph{Remark 5:} We remark that the privacy-utility trade-off curves enable users to dynamically select the \emph{operation point} that matched their specific requirements, balancing between utility and privacy.
+We quantified this balance with hyperparameter $w$, where our experiments demonstrate how different $w$ values affect this balance - higher values favor utility (image quality) while lower values prioritize privacy.

 {Fig. \ref{fig:celebA_adv_acc} shows the accuracy of eavesdroppers versus $\Gamma_{E}$ for $w=10$.
-Since the CelebA is a highly \emph{imbalanced dataset} with respect to most of the attributes, we have chosen the F-score metric with macro averaging to measure the adversarial accuracy in this scenario.
+Since CelebA is a highly \emph{imbalanced dataset} with respect to most of the attributes, we have chosen the F-score metric with macro averaging to measure the adversarial accuracy in this scenario.
 Note that due to the imbalance in CelebA dataset attributes, we employed a penalty mechanism.
 However, we still observe the effect of the imbalance on the eavesdroppers in terms of F-scores.
-The figure indicates that our implemented secure neural encoding-decoding pair has been successful in confusing Eves about the private attributes, as a maximum of 25\% accuracy is achieved by adversaries for most of the SNR values.
+The figure indicates that our privacy-aware neural encoding-decoding pair has been successful in confusing Eves about the private attributes, as a maximum of 25\% accuracy is achieved by adversaries for most of the SNR values.
 Similar to the results over CIFAR-10, this figure also indicates that increasing the quality of adversarial links can increase the accuracy of eavesdroppers by at most $15\%$. }

 {Fig. \ref{fig:celebA_adv_leg_ssim} illustrates the reconstruction quality (for different values of $w$) at Bob and each of the eavesdroppers.
 We can observe that the bigger $w$, the worse would be the reconstruction quality at Eves (and also at Bob), as the emphasis shifts toward the secrecy criteria.
 The figure also implies that the eavesdroppers are strongly restrained from reconstructing any meaningful (high perceptual quality) images, due to very low adversarial SSIM values. }